It’s evident that mobile banking only became more important in a year of a worldwide pandemic.

+It’s not the only way banks let you control your cards.
 A growing number of banks, like Wells Fargo, Ally Bank and Bank of America, let you use your mobile banking app to turn your debit or credit card off if it goes missing or is stolen.
-It’s a nice feature to help you feel instantly secure in a moment of panic — calling a 1-800 number is not required if you want to turn your card back on, either.
+It’s a nice feature to help you feel instantly secure in a moment of panic.
+Calling a 1-800 number is not required if you want to turn your card back on, either.

-Some banks have already extended the use case of the card control feature.
-At Wells Fargo, customers are able to see their recurring payments connected to their payment card in addition to turning their cards on and off under one hub.
-It’s called Control Tower and it ought to help you when you’re in a life transition, like when you’re moving to a new city and want to make sure you aren’t paying for services you no longer use.
+At Wells Fargo, for example, customers are able to see their recurring payments connected to their payment card and turn their cards on and off under one hub.
+It’s called Control Tower, and it’s meant to help you when you’re in a life transition, like when you’re moving to a new city and want to make sure you aren’t paying for services you no longer use.